debpaul/temp-documentation/taxonpages-help.md

 #### Data for a given entire Page in DwC or JSON formats

+- Sample DwC Data Set.
+Note the data format uses "Tabs" to separate the data fields.
+You'll need to use "Import from text" in programs like Excel to get the data to parse correctly inside the spreadsheet.
+(In other words, double-clicking won't parse the data into columns correctly when the file is opened).
+- Sample JSON

 #### Data for a given page or section using Sitemap access to the API

 ### About Page